elinscott/ase_koopmans/doc/ase/neb.rst

    From a linear interpolation, create an improved path from initial to final state using the IDPP approach [4].

-.. method:: NEB.idpp_interpolate()
+.. function:: idpp_interpolate()

    Generate an idpp pathway from a set of images.
-This differs from above in that an initial guess for the IDPP, other than linear interpolation can be provided.
+This differs from above in that more IDPP-specific parameters can be specified, and an initial guess for the IDPP other than linear interpolation can be provided.

 Only the internal images (not the endpoints) need have calculators attached.